DeveshwerNaganthiran/Text-Extraction-on-Radios/readme.md

 # Step 5: Train the detection model
 python src/train_detector.py
 4. Run the Application

+You can launch the application in several modes:

+Bash
 # 1. GUI Launcher Mode (Recommended for easy setup)
 python main_msi_genai.py --gui